MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-data-and-reports.md

 ## Import the CQD report templates

-Download [two curated CQD report templates](https://aka.ms/qertemplates) (All Networks and Managed Networks), which will accelerate your usage of CQD and provide you an opportunity to quickly leverage CQD's capabilities to make an impact on your users' Teams or Skype for Business experience.
+Download [two curated CQD report templates](https://aka.ms/qertemplates) (All Networks and Managed Networks) to help you get up to speed quickly with CQD.
 The All Networks template, though optimized to work with a building data file, can be used while you work toward collecting and uploading building information into CQD, as described in the next section.

 **To import the templates (.CQDX) into CQD**